amazurek1/cancer_predictors/README.md

 # cancer_predictors

-See Cancer_Presentation.pdf uploaded above for project escription and results :)
+See Cancer_Presentation.pdf uploaded above for project eescription and results :)